kgaughan/komorebi/README.rst

 (Obviously using ``--network=host`` isn't ideal, but it's fine for trying things out.)

-Here, ``/path/to/config`` the path to a directory outside the container in which you've previously put the configuration.
+Here, ``/path/to/config`` is the path to a directory outside the container in which you've previously put the configuration.
 Now, start it::

     $ podman container start komorebi